By: Sharon Aron Baron

 Parkland will soon be home to the nation’s first inclusive community park designed for children and adults of varying physical and cognitive abilities.

-The first phase of construction will have multi-use fields with a landscaped perimeter including a single point of entry and exit to insure the safety of all children.
-The city’s five year plan also includes the construction of Phase 2, which is the installation of basketball courts including the innovative Bankshot Basketball, an inclusive activity where players do not play against one another but alongside one another.
-Bankshot Sports are non-exclusionary, accommodate wheelchair players, the physically and cognitively challenged, grandparents and children.
+The first phase of construction will have multi-use fields with a landscaped perimeter, including a single point of entry and exit to ensure the safety of all children.
+The city’s five-year plan also includes the construction of Phase 2, which is the installation of basketball courts, including the innovative Bankshot Basketball, an inclusive activity where players do not play against one another but alongside one another.
+Bankshot Sports are non-exclusionary, accommodate wheelchair players, the physically and cognitively challenged, grandparents, and children.

-After full construction, Friendship Park will include: Double wide walkways and pathways allowing for wheelchairs, walkers and adaptive bicycles; a sensory garden that engages each of the senses within a larger green landscaped area with a specific theme and with wide boardwalks running through it; large fully adaptive state of the art playground; a great lawn for events and productions; sculptured art in the park area; convenient parking provided for each element of the park.
+After full construction, Friendship Park will include: Doublewide walkways and pathways allowing for wheelchairs, walkers and adaptive bicycles; a sensory garden that engages each of the senses within a broader green landscaped area with a specific theme and with wide boardwalks running through it; large fully adaptive state of the art playground; a great lawn for events and productions; sculptured art in the park area; convenient parking provided for each element of the park.

 - Sharon Aron Baron is the Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.

 - News2019.11.16Tiny Meat Gang: The Global Domination Tour Heads to Coral Springs

 - News2019.11.143 Coral Springs Schools Earn Five-Star Award from Florida Department of Education

 - News2019.11.14New Building May Offer Fresh Beginning at Marjory Stoneman Douglas

 - Crime & Safety2019.11.13Sheriff Gregory Tony Announces Campaign Kick-off Fundraiser